Shadows of rotating black holes in plasma environments with aberration effects: Shadow of a black hole in a plasma environment

 Trajectories corresponding to the shadow boundary will asymptotically approximate circular orbits of the photon region.
 These trajectories are in fact in-falling spirals, for which their constants of motion $K$ and $p_\varphi$ have the same values as the trajectories inhabiting at the boundary spheres in the photon region.
 If $a=0$, a metric with spherical symmetry is obtain and there is no need to parameterize the shadow.
 For $a\neq0$ we can evaluate the constants $K(r_p)$ and $p_{\varphi}(r_p)$ according to \eqref{eq:SH_Kr} and \eqref{eq:SH_pfr} and employ them in \eqref{eq:SH_STF} to obtain the shadow boundary.
 The parameter $r_p$ ranges from a minimum value $r_{p,min}$ to a maximum value $r_{p,max}$, these being determined by the equation $\sin^2\Phi=1$, which corresponds to Eq. \eqref{eq:SH_rlim}.

-By sweeping the values of $r_p$ in the interval $[p_{p,min},r_{p,max}]$, $\Theta$ and $\Phi$ will describe with \eqref{eq:SH_STF} the shape and angular size of the shadow of the black hole for an observer with a $4$-velocity $e_0$ at $(r_O,\vartheta_O)$.
+By taking the values of $r_p$ in the interval $[r_{p,min},r_{p,max}]$, $\Theta$ and $\Phi$ will describe with \eqref{eq:SH_STF} the shape and angular size of the black hole shadow for an observer with a $4$-velocity $e_0$ at $(r_O,\vartheta_O)$.
 If the observer moves at a different $4$-velocity, the image will be distorted by aberration.
 Following \cite{GPL_2014}, we will use stereographic projections on a plane tangent to the celestial sphere at the pole $\Theta=0$ while charting this plane with the dimensionless Cartesian coordinates

 These coordinates are directly related to angular measurements in the observer's sky.